Skip to content

 Run simple job

-Welcome to the basic guide on how to run calculations in Metacentrum grid service.
+Welcome to the basic guide on how to run calculations in the Metacentrum grid service.
 You will learn how to

 • navigate between frontends, home directories and storages,